 Over the course of her career, Ms. Pines has been involved in a number of lengthy, complex jury trials in both state and federal court and has argued important appeals.
 She has also handled numerous government agency investigations, class actions, and employment disputes, as well as all aspects of many important settlements, focusing on what makes sense for her clients from both a business and litigation perspective.
-Ms. Pines also has extensive arbitration experience.
-She has handled many disputes before the American Arbitration Association (AAA), International Centre for Settlement of Investment Disputes (ICSID) and the International Chamber of Commerce (ICC), where she played a significant role in coordinating the defense of one of the largest arbitrations ever filed.
+Ms. Pines also has extensive arbitration experience, including before the American Arbitration Association (AAA), International Centre for Settlement of Investment Disputes (ICSID) and the International Chamber of Commerce (ICC), where she played a significant role in coordinating the defense of one of the largest arbitrations ever filed.

 Recent notable experience includes:

 - Securing a major victory for Schindler Elevator Corp. and a complete dismissal of all claims against Schindler in a federal False Claims Act qui tam action regarding Schindler’s government filings identifying the number of veterans it employs, in a case that was remanded from the U.S. Supreme Court and went up twice to the Second Circuit Court of Appeals;

 - Defending Farmers Group in federal False Claims Act cases involving the entire insurance industry, which were dismissed with prejudice in 2016 and subsequently affirmed on appeal;

 - Defending UnitedHealth Group in one of the first cases brought under the New York State False Claims Act;